Habit Tracking

 • Android only — no iOS or web version

-• Ads in free version can be distracting
+• Ads in the free version can distract

 ✓ Free forever✓ No download needed✓ WhatsApp reminders✓ Works on any device